AGTTeam/MonoPriData/patch_readme.txt

                    *           II.
 Known Issues            *
                    *****************************************

-While the patch has been extensively tested and has no known bugs, there are some minor issues retained from the original version of the game.
+While the patch has been extensively tested and has no known gameplay bugs, there are some minor issues retained from the original version of the game.

 TILE EDGES
 Sometimes image tiles seem to be rendered 1px off, leaving small gaps in the character sprites.
 This occurs even with 1x Internal Resolution and Anisotropic Filtering / Anti-aliasing off.
-This is due to various texture interpolation issues and may happen on a real Wii.#TODO check with real hardware
+This is due to various texture interpolation issues on Dolphin and does not happen on original hardware.

 FONT ISSUES
 The black stroke surrounding the text is sometimes cut off.
-This shouldn't affect its legibility.#TODO check with real hardware
+This happens with the original game and on real hardware, but is more noticeable in the patch due to the sharpness of English letters.
+It should not affect the legibility of the text.

 CREDITS MOVIE FRAME STUTTER
-The credits movie stutters towards the end, as Lord Death appears.#TODO check with real hardware and English video
+When emulating the game, the credits movie stutters towards the end as Lord Death appears.
+This does not happen on real hardware.#TODO check if this happens with other people, test with the English video

                    ******************************************
                    * III.
 Changes made to the Original Game *